 Furthermore, the dataset includes unique identifiers such as "Customer Id," "Order Id," and "Product Card Id," enabling the linkage and aggregation of data across different tables or databases.
 These identifiers facilitate data integration, analysis, and reporting, ensuring a cohesive and holistic view of the supply chain operations.

+In summary, the dataset for the DataCo Supply Chain Analysis Inventory Management system encompasses a rich array of structured data fields covering transactional, customer, product, geographical, and order-related aspects.
+This comprehensive dataset serves as a valuable resource for conducting in-depth analysis, generating actionable insights, and optimizing inventory management strategies to enhance overall operational efficiency and business performance.

 Data Warehouse Design